 Peripheral Vascular Disease (PVD)

 Peripheral vascular disease (PVD) is a disease characterized by poor circulation.
 It can result in poor blood circulation to your arms, legs, and internal organs such as your stomach or kidneys.
 However, it most commonly affects a person’s lower legs and feet.
 PVD is a condition that will worsen over time without treatment or necessary life changes.
 Without proper treatment, PVD can lead to acute limb ischemia.
 This is when an arm or leg suddenly has trouble getting enough blood.
-This is a medical emergency and you should seek help right away.
+This is a medical emergency, and you should seek help right away.

-What are the causes for PVD?
+What are the causes of PVD?

 Other common causes of PVD include: